dasKamael/100DaysOfCode/README.md

 ## Day 8

 ### What did I do?
 Building an Prototype of my App and build in some functionality.
-Tomorow I will

 ### How long did it take?
 1 1/2 Hour

 ### Problems I had
 Working with the NavigationBar Widget

+<a name="day9"></a>
+## Day 9

+### What did I do?
+Adding the functionality to add tasks with given color, name and days of the week

+### How long did it take?
+1 1/2 Hour

+### Problems I had
+Dealing with Radiobuttons